 Whilst it may make sense, I believe the ‘Player Value’ figure on the official website (points per million: calculated simply by taking the total points and dividing it by the price) doesn’t really represent ‘Player Value’ – it doesn’t take the varying prices paid by FPL managers over the course of a season, average games played or average points per game (PPG) of the players, into account.

 It literally just tells you how many points that player will give you per every 1 million you spend, which to me, doesn’t incorporate all the facets that you need to determine whether a player is good value for money or not.

 My ‘Player Value’ figure is calculated with these additional bits of information in mind;

 Player Value = PPG divided by median price multiplied by 100

 For example; PPM would calculate Groß (28.8) and Milivojevic (28.2) as being better value than Sterling (26.6).

 Sterling scored 65 more points than Groß and 85 more points than Milivojevic, playing 4 less games than Groß and 5 less than Milivojevic.
 Sterling’s PPG (7.98) was also far superior in comparison to Groß (5.04) and Milivojevic (4.21) despite being only £3m to £3.5m more expensive.

-By any stretch of the imagination, I’m not pretending like this is an exact science and that the ‘Player Value’ figure is absolute, but again, I just wanted to provide the fantasy football community with another indicator that may help make a difficult selection process a little easier.
-Points per million is a perfectly acceptable view of ‘Player Value’ but I feel my formula gives a more realistic and representative view of it.
+By any stretch of the imagination, I’m not pretending like this is an exact science and that my ‘Player Value’ figure is absolute – I just wanted to provide the fantasy football community with another indicator that may help make a difficult selection process a little easier.
+Points per million is a perfectly acceptable view of ‘Player Value’, but I feel my formula gives a more realistic and representative view of it.